-We liaise closely with safeguarding children multi-agency partnerships and other agencies and all children are provided with a young person's guide containing our complaints procedure.
-Up to date statistics on the number and outcomes of complaints are available upon request.
+We liaise closely with safeguarding boards and other agencies and all children are provided with a young person's guide containing our complaints procedure.
+Up to date statistics on number and outcomes of complaints are available upon request.

 10. RECRUITMENT AND APPROVAL OF FOSTER CARERS